Microsoft 365 integration (formally Smart Calendar)

 Yes, raise a ticket for the Condeco Support Team to unsubscribe a user’s calendar.
 A user is not able to do this themselves.

-What additional information does Condeco store for Smart Calendar?
+What additional information does Condeco store for the Microsoft 365 integration?

-There are two scenarios where Condeco stores information for Smart Calendar as described below.
+There are two scenarios where Condeco stores information for the Microsoft 365 integration as described below.
 If neither of the conditions is met, the notification from Graph API is ignored and no further details of the appointment are accessed or stored.

 Scenario 1: When a notification of a new or edited appointment is received from Graph API, the notification is stored in a queue.
 Condeco creates a log that includes the following: